ADG-Foundation/.github/profile/README.md

-# ADG Foundation (Working Group on Automated Deduction in Geometry)
+# ADG Foundation

-This is the official GitHub repository of [ADG Foundation](https://adg-foundation.info).
+This is the official GitHub repository of [ADG Foundation](https://adg-foundation.info), a Working Group on Automated Deduction in Geometry.

 ## The ADG Library